jonlpersson/ed-latimore/site/_drafts/impossible-sleep-recreates-hubermans-sleep-cocktail.md

 I haven’t had this issue, and I typically get up to use the bathroom at least once.
 I suspect it involves getting a deeper sleep (so I’m not as disturbed by slight pressure on my bladder), and deeper sleep increases melatonin levels, which are inversely correlated with nocturnal urinary frequency \[[Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4748773/){: target="_blank"}\].

 If you’re a man and don’t have any problems with your estrogen levels, I recommended ordering a bottle of apigenin to take with it.
-There’s a reason why that’s included in the original stack.
+The apeginin will also dramatically reduce your risk for prostate cancer and help with benign prostatic hyperplasia (BPH) \[[Source](https://www.sciencedirect.com/science/article/abs/pii/S0378512206002374){: target="_blank" rel="noopener noreferrer"}\].

 ![Apigenin and Impossible Sleep combo](/assets/images/drafts/apigenin-and-impossible-sleep.jpg "Apigenin and Impossible Sleep combo"){: width="450" height="338"}